RinzlerN26/DSW-Project-HTML-CSS-JS/README.md

 ### Prerequisites
 * PHP Development Server
 * MySQL Server
-* Configure the XAMMP server to run on port 8080
+* Configure the XAMPP server to run on port 8080

 ### Installation
 1. Clone the repo